 Photo from Robert M. Organ’s 1963 article “Examination of the Ardagh Chalice-A Case History”, where they let some people take the cup apart and put it back together after.

+That’s right, this decoration on the bottom of the Ardagh Chalice is knit from wire.
 Another example is the decoration on the side of the Derrynaflen Paten, a plate made in 700 or 800 CE in Ireland.
 All the examples seem to be from churches, hidden by or from Vikings.
 Over the next few hundred years, there are some other objects in this technique.
 They’re tubes knitted from silver wire.
 “Wait, can you knit with wire?”
 Yes.
 Stringbed points out that knitting wire with needles or a knitting loom would be tough on the valuable silver wire – they could break or distort it.

 The Derrynaflen Patten, zoomed in on the knit decorations at the end. || Adapted from this photo by Johnbod, under a CC BY-SA 3.0 license.